Propaganda Due: Discovery

 Gelli's goal was to form a new political and economic elite to lead Italy away from the danger of Communist rule.
 More controversially, it sought to do this by means of an authoritarian form of democracy.
 P2 advocated a programme of extensive political corruption: "political parties, newspapers and trade unions can be the objects of possible solicitations which could take the form of economic-financial manoeuvres.
 The availability of sums not exceeding 30 to 40 billion lire would seem sufficient to allow carefully chosen men, acting in good faith, to conquer key positions necessary for overall control."

 P2's influence

-Opinions about the importance and reach of P2 differ.
-Some see the P2 as a reactionary, shadow government ready to preempt a takeover of power in case of an electoral victory of the Italian Communist Party.
-Others think it was nothing more than a sordid association of people eager to improve their careers by making powerful and important connections.
-Nevertheless, P2 was implicated in numerous Italian scandals and mysteries.
+P2 was implicated in numerous Italian scandals and mysteries.
+Opinions about the importance and reach of the P2 differ.
+Some see P2 as a reactionary, shadow government ready to preempt a takeover of power in case of an electoral victory of the Italian Communist Party (PCI).
+Among them, there were Massimo D'Alema, President of the Bicameral Commission that aimed to reform the Italian constitution, and the former Italian President Sandro Pertini.
+Others think it was nothing more than a sordid association of people eager to improve their careers by making powerful and important connections (e.g. the master Indro Montanelli).

-Corriere della Sera takeover
+Kidnapping and murder of Aldo Moro

+According to the Italian magistrate Gherardo Colombo, Propaganda Due had a role in the kidnapping and murder of Aldo Moro because he opened the door to the PCI and Francesco Cossiga was powerless.

+Italicus Express bombing

+P2 was also heavily involved in the Italicus Express bombing (1974).
+One of the magistrates of the Arezzo Public Prosecutor's Office investigating the massacre, Mario Marsili, was Licio Gelli's son-in-law and, at the time the lists were found (1980), he was found to be a "dormant" member of the P2 lodge (card n°.
+506).
+The Parliamentary Commission of Inquiry declared: